lgueye/lgueye.github.io/_posts/2019-10-03-platform-developer-episode-0.md

 All `platform provided` components form a cohesive set of technical services used to build business solutions.
 They should be implemented with ease of use in mind.
 Their main consumers are the Product/Business components.

 The `business critical` will require the component to be `distributed`.
-Others can be but are not force to.
+Others can be but are not forced to.

 This post series will focus on the platform provided components, why they're used in the first place and which challenges we could face when trying to implement them.

-I might eventually write a post for each component/feature but I can't promise.
-Stay tuned for the next episode which should be about discovery
+You don't provide a dozen of platform components in your company without industrialization practices.

+You need a great deal of focus, discipline as well as a dose of empathy for the consumers.
+In the [next episode](/2019-10-27-platform-developer-episode-1) I'll share the steps that we followed to develop our most critical components.
+Stay tuned !